100% P&T Playbook

 • DIC (Dependency and Indemnity Compensation) is a monthly VA benefit for eligible survivors when a veteran dies from a service-connected condition or was totally disabled for a qualifying period before death.

-• For some scenarios, if you were rated totally disabling (100% or TDIU) for at least 10 years before death, survivors may qualify even if the cause of death is not directly service-connected.
+• If you were rated totally disabling (100% or TDIU) for at least 10 years before death, survivors may qualify even if the cause of death is not directly service-connected.

 The 8-year rule (extra DIC amount)